shinwookim/SP2023-Notes/1550/Introduction to Operating Systems.md

 Late  70s: we have personal computers. we can buy the parts and build one at home.
 Computers are affordable (but still expensive).

 Proposal: Cities and towns purchase computers, and users could plug in a terminal at home (much like a utility).
-Internet? --> this is why we study history (what's old is new)
+Internet? --> this is why we study history (what's old is new again)
+> Ontogeny Recapitulates Phylogeny

-This proposal is thrown out with development of personal computers: miniturization and mass production of computers
+This proposal is thrown out with development of personal computers (paradigm shift): miniturization and mass production of computers.

+---

+# Multiprogramming

+Eventually, the time of computer becomes cheaper (lower than )